UzaifTalpur/Smart-Glasses-For-Visually-Impaired/README.md

 ## Results
 Sample outputs, screenshots, and testing conditions are available in the `media/` folder, showcasing various object detection scenarios with real-time audio feedback.

---- From here the original guide is initiated by Edje Electronics
+## From here the original guide is initiated by Edje Electronics

-With this README structure, you'll provide clear information about your contributions and acknowledge the foundational work by Edje Electronics.
-Let me know if you'd like to add more technical details!

 ## TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi
 A guide showing how to train TensorFlow Lite object detection models and run them on Android, the Raspberry Pi, and more!